Frequently Asked Questions

 My child has turned 11, where can they go for art classes?

 We have a new Art Club program for children 9 to 14 years.
-It is currently running in Nedlands on Wednesday afternoons.
+It is currently running in Nedlands on Wednesday afternoons and Kinglsey on Thursdays at 5.30pm.
 We are looking at offering it at other locations in the future.

 My four year-old loves art, can they attend classes?

-Children who are 4 to 6 yrs are able to attend our Little Kids Art Club.
-This program is offered in Kinglsey, Floreat, East Vic Park and Leederville.
-We also have holidays classes for 4 to 6yr olds.
+Children who are 4 to 6 yrs are able to attend our Little Kids Art Club program in the school holidays.

 Can I put my child's name down for classes?